Laboratory Procedures Before Trying Long Essays

 - Depressed downward in depressed people

-- Biomechanical: Placement of teeth in neutral zone
+- Biomechanical: Placement of teeth in the neutral zone

 - Typal Form Theory (Leon Williams): The shape of teeth inverse the shape of the face